Soundcheck (album)

 Soundcheck is the thirty-third album by Finnish experimental rock band Circle.

 It was issued as a limited edition vinyl LP by Full Contact in 2009.
-It was recorded on 31 October 2009 in Lahti, Finland.
+It was recorded on 31 October 2009 in Lahti, Finland, at the inaugural Space Force 1 festival held at Trovi.
 The core four-piece Circle line-up is joined by sound engineer Tuomas Laurila who supplies effects and the original live sound mix, and guitarist brothers Julius and Pekka Jääskeläinen, creating a dense, guitar-heavy sound.

 Soundcheck is one of a series of vinyl-only albums released by Circle which document their often improvised freeform live shows.